scikit-maad/scikit-maad/docs/_sources/_auto_examples/2_advanced/plot_nmf_and_false_color_spectrogram.rst.txt

 Here, we will combine the robust characterization capabilities of the bidimensional wavelets [1] with an advanced signal decomposition tool, the non-negative-matrix factorization (NMF)[2].
-NMF is a widely used tool to analyse high-dimensional that automatically extracts sparse and meaningfull components of non-negative matrices.
+NMF is a widely used tool to analyse high-dimensional data that automatically extracts sparse and meaningfull components of non-negative matrices.
 Audio spectrograms are in essence sparse and non-negative matrices, and hence well suited to be decomposed with NMF.
 This decomposition can be further used to generate false-color spectrograms to